 Now that you’ve picked your passions, who will your freelance writing help and how will it help them.
 Your boss (freelance writing clients) want to give their readers value.
 Your key to making full-time freelance writing income hinges on the value you give their readers.
 If their readers aren’t interested in your writing, your freelance writing income will be a big fat goose egg.

 Practice.
 Practice.
 Practice.

 Readable is another site we use.
 Readable verifies the readability of your writing.
 Using algorithms, Readable estimates the grade-level required to read your writing.
 You want your writing to target a 6th or 7th grade-level to have the broadest appeal.
-Freelance writing income comes from appealing to a large audience and not all of us want to War and Peace for every article we read.
+Freelance writing income comes from appealing to a broad audience and not all of us want War and Peace for every article we read.